-In December 2011, the FASB issued ASU 2011-11 "Disclosures about Offsetting Assets and Liabilities."
+In December 2011, the FASB issued ASU 2011-11, "Disclosures about Offsetting Assets and Liabilities."
 ASU 2011-11 enhances disclosures surrounding offsetting (netting) assets and liabilities.
-The standard applies to financial instruments and derivatives and requires companies to disclose both gross and net information about instruments and transactions eligible for offset in financial statements and instruments and transactions subject to a master netting arrangement.
-ASU 2011-11 is effective retrospectively for Berkshire beginning January 1, 2013.
-We are currently evaluating the effect this standard will have on our Consolidated Financial Statements.
+The standard applies to financial instruments and derivatives and requires companies to disclose both gross and net information about financial instruments and derivatives eligible for offset in financial statements and financial instruments and derivatives subject to master netting arrangements.
+ASU 2011-11 is effective for fiscal years beginning on or after January 1, 2013 and is required to be applied retrospectively.
+In July 2012, the FASB issued ASU 2012-02, "Testing Indefinite-Lived Intangible Assets for Impairment."
+ASU 2012-02 allows an entity to first assess qualitative factors in determining whether events and circumstances indicate that it is more-likely-than not that an indefinite-lived intangible asset is impaired.
+If an entity determines that it is not more-likely-than not that the indefinite-lived intangible asset is impaired, then the entity is not required to perform a quantitative impairment test.
+ASU 2012-02 is effective for fiscal years beginning after September 15, 2012.
+We are currently evaluating the effects these new standards will have on our Consolidated Financial Statements.